 So, let’s discover how cities all over the world have transformed spaces for people.

-Unlike many landscape design/architectural projects, Nadi designed Bokeh specifically for a winter landscape.
+Unlike many landscape design/architectural projects, Nadi Group designed Bokeh specifically for a winter landscape.
 Teaming up with prolific Winnipeg artist Taskashi Iwasaki, we created three unique light sculptures to circle the duck pond.

 The overarching goal of the project was to make Kildonan Park a destination in the wintertime.